alisw/AliPhysics/MUON/READMEshuttle.txt

 //

-The raw.date.LDC* files are then processed using the DA online program (which is not built by default, but must be made explicitely using make daqDA-MCH from $ALICE_ROOT, and requires some DATE setup..., see \ref READMEmchda.txt )
+The raw.date.LDC* files are then processed using the DA online program (which is not built by default, but must be made explicitely using make daqDA-MCH from $ALICE_ROOT, and requires some DATE setup..., see \ref README_mchda )

 <pre>
  MUONTRKda.exe -f raw.date.LCDi -a LDCi.ped (i=0,1,2,3)